wwt/docker-foundations/docker-commands/1_appendix-i-docker-commands-quick-reference.md

-Exit the interactive shell of a Container and return to your terminal shell **and stop** the Container
+Exit the interactive shell of a Container and return to your terminal shell **and stop** the Container:

 ```bash
 control + d